 Several reasons contribute to why individuals find it hard to do pull-ups.

-On observation, it becomes easier to realize that individuals who mostly face difficulties doing pull-ups are generally heavy, and they have negligible general physical preparedness (GPP).
+It becomes easier to observe that individuals who mostly face difficulties doing pull-ups are generally heavy, and they have negligible general physical preparedness (GPP).

 Maybe ten years down the line, 15-20 pounds of excess fat could be an excuse to avoid pull-ups, but in your younger years, you need to lose every inch of excess fat in your body to excel doing pull-ups that would reap benefits in the long term.